archielite/agon-docs/installation.md

     - Change `APP_URL` in `.env` to `APP_URL=http://localhost:8000`
     - Run `php artisan serve`.
 Open `http://localhost:8000`, you should see the homepage.
     - Go to `/admin` to access to admin panel.
-    - If you're using sample data, the default admin account is `botble` - `159357`.
+    - If you're using sample data, the default admin account is `admin` - `12345678`.
     - If you don't use sample data, you need to go to Admin -> Plugins then activate all plugins.